-Per KCC Chapter 16.40.030, Preliminary subdivisions are classified as Type III applications under Chapter 21.04, which requires Hearing Examiner approval.
-In providing a recommendation, the director shall review the application to ascertain if it conforms to the following requirements (staff comments included and italicized):
+Per KCC Chapter 16.40.030, Preliminary subdivisions are classified as Type III applications under Chapter 21.04.
+The director shall review the application to ascertain if it conforms to the following requirements (staff comments included and italicized):

 A. Chapter 16.04, General Provisions.